Cell phones & SIM cards

 Cash

-You will probably not need a lot of money while you are in South Africa, but you’ll need some (including R400 to leave for our cleaning fee), so the airport is a good and safe place to grab that.
+You will probably not need a lot of money while you are in South Africa, but you’ll need some (including R500 to leave for our cleaning fee), so the airport is a good and safe place to grab that.

 🚕 Getting to the apartment

 The address is .
 The building is called Bagamoya and you’ll be in unit 10, on the top floor at the back of the building.
+Unit 10 is on the 4th (top) floor) at the back of the building.
+Ride Sharing / Taxis from the airport

+Cape Town is served by both and .
+We use both but prefer Uber.
+Bolt is often cheaper than Uber, but with longer waiting times and older cars.
+A ride from the airport is usually between R150 and R350 (~US$8 - $20).
 For both Uber and Bolt, the airport pickup area is in P1.
 Follow the signs in the airport (or ask the information desk) for the e-hailing pickup area there.
-Ignore any touts offering you a “cheap taxi” or “Uber price here!”.
+Ignore any people offering you a “cheap taxi” or “Uber price here!” and meet your driver in the parking area with their car.
+If you prefer, there are also official (but more expensive) taxi companies with desks inside the airport terminal.
+Driving/Parking

 🚪Entering and exiting

-Entering the main building gate (electronic)
+Entering the main gate

-If you have a South African number, or an international one that will be able to make calls or send SMS while in South Africa, send us that number before arrival and we will program it into the gate.
-You can then call the gate (or send it an SMS) to open it up when you first arrive.
+If you already have a South African number, or an international one that will be able to make calls or send SMS while in South Africa, send us that number before arrival and we will program it into the gate.
+You can then just call the gate (or send it an SMS) to open it up when you first arrive.

 Do one of the following (either works) when you are in front of the main gate:

-Next, the white door has two locks: the bottom door lock (via a key, which you won’t use) and the black electronic door lock (via an access code, which you’ll use).
+The white door has two locks: the bottom door lock (via a key, not used) and the black electronic door lock (via an access code).
+During your stay, you’ll only be using the electronic door lock.

 To unlock it: